-Anderson shelters were dark and damp and, although some families slept in them every night, most people were reluctant to use them except after the air raid sirens had sounded - and often not even then.
+Anderson shelters were effective only if half buried in the ground and covered in a thick layer of earth.
+They were therefore inherently cold, dark and damp.
+Although some families slept in them every night, most people were reluctant to use them except after the air raid sirens had sounded - and often not even then.
 People were recommended to take important documents with them, such as birth and marriage certificates and Post Office Savings books.
 But it was difficult to remember what to do when you had just woken from a deep sleep, it was totally dark and the sirens were wailing.
 In low-lying areas the shelters tended to flood, and sleeping was difficult as the shelters did not keep out the sound of the bombings.
 If there was a toilet at all, it took the form of a bucket in the corner.

 Another problem was that the majority of people living in industrial areas did not have gardens where they could erect their shelters.
 It is therefore not surprising that a November 1940 survey discovered that only 27% of Londoners used Anderson shelters, 9% slept in public shelters and 4% used underground railway stations.
 The rest of those interviewed were either on duty at night or slept in their own homes.
 The latter group felt that, if they were going to die, they would rather die in comfort.

 Many families tried to brighten their shelters in various ways, and they often grew flowers and vegetables on the roof.
 One person wrote that "There is more danger of being hit by a vegetable marrow falling off the roof ... than of being hit by a bomb!'